CollectivaT-dev/language-toolkit/docs/source/2-Digital age.rst

 1. Exchanges and visibility online strikes interest and helps engage existing and new language learners.
 2. What's stored online in turn is a digital record for language which helps documentation and technology development.

-Below, we will describe some ways the internet is becoming multilingual and plural while helping revive them.
+Below, we will describe some ways the internet is becoming multilingual and plural while helping revive endangered languages.

 Access to knowledge
 ~~~~~~~~~~~~~~~~~~~

 One of the most popular initiatives on bringing languages online is Wikipedia.
 Wikipedia is open an online encyclopedia written and maintained by a community of volunteers through an open collaboration and reviewing system.

 Wikipedia's broad aim is to democratize access to knowledge.
 Naturally, the culture built around this ethos goes hand in hand with multilinguality.
 Although it started only with English, it quickly expanded to the world's many languages.
+We can probably say that it's the most language diverse platform on the internet with 326 languages (as of 03.05.22) and counting up.

 .. note::

 	The first edit on a non-English Wikipedia was made in Catalan on March 16, 2001.
-Today, it is most notable for its large number of quality articles (20th largest wikipedia), which illustrates Catalan language's important online presence despite being a minority language. (https://en.wikipedia.org/wiki/Catalan_Wikipedia)
+Today, it is most notable for its large number of quality articles, which illustrates Catalan language's important online presence despite being a minority language.
+Catalan wikipedia is currently the 20th largest Wikipedia.

-We can probably say that it's the most language diverse platform on the internet with 326 languages (as of 03.05.22) and counting up.
-For the latest list of wikipedias: https://meta.wikimedia.org/wiki/List_of_Wikipedias

 .. figure:: img/wikilang.png
 	:width: 400
 	:alt: Relative sizes of different wikipedias
 	:align: center

-	Relative sizes of different wikipedias
+	Relative sizes of different wikipedias (`source <https://meta.wikimedia.org/wiki/List_of_Wikipedias>`_)

-Making a new language available in Wikipedia is no easy task (see https://meta.wikimedia.org/wiki/Help:How_to_start_a_new_Wikipedia), but it is definitely a great way to make knowledge accessible online and build a virtual community around it.
+Making a new language available in Wikipedia is no easy task (as explained `here <https://meta.wikimedia.org/wiki/Help:How_to_start_a_new_Wikipedia>`_), but it is definitely a great way to make knowledge accessible online and build a virtual community around it.

 Immersion into language
 ~~~~~~~~~~~~~~~~~~~~~~~

-One great example of a language reviving with the help of technology is Yiddish.
-The number of Yiddish speakers decreased drastically from around 10 million speakers due to the Holocaust.
+One great example of a language revitalization with the help of technology is Yiddish.
+After the holocaust, the number of Yiddish speakers decreased drastically from around 10 million speakers.
 Whoever survived were forced to assimilate the language of their new lands to avoid persecution.
 In the last century, the use of Yiddish had almost disappeared except for small and dispersed Hasidic communities.

 With the rise of the internet and popularity of online forums, Yiddish speakers used these platforms to converse in their language.
 Over time, the virtual world became the primary meeting point for Yiddish speakers in forums like The Idishe Velt (The Jewish World) and Kave Shtiebel (The Coffee House).